If you love me, restore peace says Imam who lost his son in Bengal violence

 Restore peace and do not make an issue out of it, an Imam in West Bengal who lost his son in violent incidents over the Ram Navami celebrations has said.

 "I have lost my son.
 I have not lodged any police complaint.
 Do not make it an issue.
 If you love me, then restore peace," Noorani Masjid Imam Imdatullah Rashid said.
-The youngest son of the Imam, Hafiz Sabkatulla, was found dead with injuries on his head and throat at the Asansol district hospital on Wednesday.
+The youngest son of the Imam, Hafiz Sabkatulla, was found dead with injuries to his head and throat at the Asansol district hospital on Wednesday.

 The Imam made the appeal on Thursday when the body of the 16-year-old, who had recently appeared in this year's Class 10 board examination conducted by the West Bengal Board of Secondary Education, was laid to rest at a burial ground in Asansol in the presence of about 1,000 people.